VCU-Bioinformatics-Core/bulk_rnaseq_analyses/differential_expression/README.md

 *Note: all other dependencies (will be automatically installed)*

 ## Preparing Your Data
-As mentioned earlier, this code was first developed after setting up the `nf-core/rnaseq` pipeline and therefore is guaranteed to work seamlessly with this pipeline.
-Despite this, we are working on generalizing this code to any count data.
-To utilize this script we require three pieces of data/files: 1) **Count Matrix**, 2) **Samplesheet**, and 3) **Contrast Matrix**.
+This script is compatible with the outputs from `nf-core/rnaseq` pipeline as well as output counts file from any other custom analysis.
+However, currently this script is only compatible with merged counts.
+Tp proceed further, two files are mandatory: **Raw Merged Count Matrix**, and **Samplesheet**.
 Each of these have a **mandatory** file name that will be described below.
 In addition, please pay close attention to the file format to ensure proper processing.
 Lastly, below each file description we provide a tabular representation of the required data as an example.

 **_ATTENTION: header lines are expected for all files._**

-### 1. Count Matrix:
+### 1. Raw Merged Count Matrix:
-**Mandatory name:** `counts.tsv`<br>
-**File Format:** `TSV`
+**Required file format:** `TSV`

-This file contains the expression counts data and must follow the following format:
+This file contains the raw expression counts data and files with any other type of column format are automatically converted to the following format:
-- First column contains ENSEMBL gene IDs
+- First column contains ENSEMBL gene IDs.
-- Subsequent columns should contain count data for each sample.
-Note: header values should be the sample identifiers use across other input files
+- Subsequent columns with raw count data for each sample.
+Note: header values should be the same as the sample identifiers used in the samplesheet.

 | gene_id            | sample1 | sample2 | sample3 | sample4 | sample5 |
 | ------------------ | ------- | ------- | ------- | ------- | ------- |